 Check the entire foot carefully, including between toes, noting any changes from the last inspection or irregularities such as swelling, cuts, scrapes, cracked heels, fungal or ingrown toenails, blisters, etc.

 Nerve function and circulation in feet slow as a result of both aging and conditions like diabetes, so your loved one may not be able to feel when problems occur, and even minor problems are much more likely to turn into serious wounds and get infected.
 Inspecting feet at home at least several times a week can help you stay ahead of emerging complications and get timely treatment for them.

 Keep Feet Dry, and Clean

-Poor hygiene and frequent exposure to damp conditions often leads to fungal infections such as athlete’s foot and yellowed, distorted fungal toenails.
+Poor hygiene and frequent exposure to damp conditions will often lead to fungal infections such as athlete’s foot and yellowed, distorted fungal toenails.
 Feet should be washed daily in warm (not hot) water with mild soap, then dried thoroughly, including between toes.
-Once feet have dried, use a little moisturizers and put on fresh, clean, breathable socks.
+Once feet have dried, use a little moisturizer and put on fresh, clean, breathable socks.